 Adventurous travel isn’t just about jumping out of airplanes and climbing mountains.
 Sometimes, adventure is about going somewhere out of the ordinary, and a visit to Ukraine definitely qualifies as unusual.

 We have family roots in Ukraine, so the country has always held a special allure.
 I learned how to decorate Ukrainian Easter eggs in elementary school, and Ukrainian foods like homemade perogies (pedehey or varenky) and cabbage rolls (holubtsi) are always on the menu when we visit family.

 Unknown to most, Ukraine is one of the largest countries in Europe, second only to Russia in size.
 It’s a country with a long and complex, and often turbulent history.

 Before you start asking where’s the “the” in front of Ukraine, since the Declaration of Independence of Ukraine in 1991, most newspapers and English speaking foreign governments refer to the country as Ukraine.
 The use of “the Ukraine” comes from the time before independence in 1991, when Ukraine was a republic of the Soviet Union.

-Now that that’s cleared up, here are 10 of our favorite things to do in Ukraine.
+Now that that’s cleared up, here are our favorite things to do in Ukraine.

 Kiev (also known as Kyev), the capital and largest city of Ukraine, is a unique mix of Soviet and European culture and architecture.
 This green city is full of gorgeous trees and parks and memories of World War II are well preserved in the war memorial museum located at the foot of Rodina-Mat or in the 102 m high Mother of Motherland statue.